mweel1/usa_high_level/USA-Internet/domain-zone/index.md

 ### Cities

 Cities will approve business zones, where a business permit must be uploaded and occupancy documents.
+Federal business license requirements will be enforced with local amendments based on the business type.

 ## Business Zones